 The intended purpose of this input is for connecting a microphone which can be used to generate patterns from any sound source… like your voice!!!
 Your voice is a great way to generate patterns, especially if you have a good vocal range and can hold a note.
 You can also easily raise and lower the pitch of your voice to hone in on a pattern.
 This is a great option for teachers that are considering Cymatics for their course work.
 Kids absolutely love it and the interactivity really makes the material stick.
 If you have any questions or recommendations on equipment to use, please contact us.

-Sprinkle a light layer of sand onto the plate (image below). #PROTIP Start with very little sand as you can always add more.
-A common mistake is using too much sand which ends up piling up and impeding the pattern making.
-Open up your chosen tone generator app and set your phone’s volume to around 50%.
+Sprinkle a light layer of sand onto the plate.
+Start with very little sand as you can always add more.
+A common mistake is using too much sand which ends up piling up which greatly impedes the quality of the pattern.
+The sand needs room to move.

 Please wear the included ear plugs or other form of ear protection when experimenting with Cymatics, especially at higher frequencies.
 It’s very easy to get caught up in the “pursuit of the pattern” while subjecting your ears to potentially harmful high pitched frequencies.